ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 * `config.backup.diskRateLimit`: To configure disk read rate limit during uploads in bytes per second.
 * `config.backup.pgpConfiguration.name`: The name of the secret with the private key of the OpenPGP configuration for encryption and decryption backups.
 * `config.backup.pgpConfiguration.key`: The key in the secret with the private key of the OpenPGP configuration for encryption and decryption backups.
-* `config.backup.nfs.create`: If true create a storage class backed by an NFS server that will be used to store backups.
+* `config.backup.minio.create`: If true create a MinIO server that will be used to store backups.

 ##### PGP Configuration
 If you want to use OpenPGP to encrypy your backups, you need to specify pgp configuration to encrypt them.